Alnaagi/Alnaagi/README.md

 ## Skills and Tools

 <details>
-<summary>I'd like to hope I'm competent</summary>
-Here are some stuff I've used
+I'd like to hope I'm competent, Here are some stuff I've used<br>

 ### Languages